 Still Alive: Kayrene Mimms, Lupus Warrior

 In our individual lives it’s easy to forget how similar we really are.
+(I’m not sure, but I think if each is stated, the verb would have to be singular).
 We all have relationships, delights, feelings, faults and sorrows.
 We all have bodies that protect hearts that beat and sometimes, whether or not we’re prepared, must keep our spirits strong.

 For Kayrene (Kay) Mimms, that strength has been tested for many years.
 Suffering without answers through symptoms of painful joints, swollen muscles and chest pain – to name only a few – passed with no relief until the age of 59, when she was diagnosed with Systemic Lupus Erythematosis (SLE).
 But her diagnosis almost came too late.

 Before her first appointment with a specialist, Kay’s symptoms worsened.
 She developed a deep cough, nausea and difficulty in mobility, landing her in the emergency room where doctors discovered problems with her heart and lungs.
 For 65 days she remained in intensive care, intubated and sedated; but something in Kay kept fighting.
 When she was finally free of her ventilator, unable to walk or talk, she began three weeks of intensive in-patient therapies (occupational, physical and speech) followed by months more of them at home.